ethereum/portal-network-specs/portal-wire-protocol.md

 The process works as follows:

 - A DHT node is offered and receives a piece of content that it is interested in.
 - This DHT node checks their routing table for `k` nearby DHT nodes that should also be interested in the content.
-Those `k` nodes **SHOULD** not include the node that originally provided aformentioned content.
+Those `k` nodes **SHOULD** not include the node that originally provided aforementioned content.
 - If the DHT node finds `n` or more DHT nodes interested it selects `n` of these nodes and offers the content to them.
 - If the DHT node finds less than `n` DHT nodes interested, it launches a node lookup with target `content-id` and it offers the content to maximum `n` of the newly discovered nodes.